Phantonia/Krypton/Specification/2_LexicalStructure.md

 ## 2.6 String literals

 A **string** is a string of characters.

 A string literal is a hardcoded string in the script itself.
 It starts and ends with a double quotation mark character `"`.
-It is a compile time error to start a string literal but not end it on the same line.
+It is the compile time error 002 to start a string literal but not end it on the same line.

 The backslash character `\` however can stop the string literal from ending.
-If the user intended to add a quotation mark to their string literal, they can escape it by prepending it with the backslash.
-A backslash itself also has to be escaped if the intention is to add one to the string literal.
+If a quotation mark is prepended by backslash character, it will not close the string literal but instead exist in the string literal itself as a character.
+A backslash does not escape another character if itself is prepended by an unescaped backslash character.

 Unescaped quotation marks and backslashes do not appear in the final string.